The discovery of sustainability

 Some international Links:

-Daniela Roecker has published another post in the t2informatik Blog:
+Daniela Roecker has published more posts in the t2informatik Blog:

 Daniela Röcker accompanies companies in the context of digitalisation and sustainability as an organisational developer and consultant with the Kultur-Komplizen.
 Her goal is to create circumstances that enable employees, leaders and teams to implement changes on their own.
 One of the tools she uses is "culture profiling", which she developed herself in 2019 and which is being iteratively developed further together with practice partners.
 The Kultur-Komplizen are involved in the core team of #EntrepreneursForFuture Region Stuttgart.